aless80/tantrix/README.md

 ## TODO
-make sure quit always quits in spite of the error quit server gracefully if channel is already taken
+make sure quit always quits in spite of the error quit server gracefully if channel is already taken quit gracefully if waitingroom gets closed?
+Quit game goes back to room
+decide what to do with quit and sendmessage methods in waitingRoomNew